Journal of Inorganic Materials ›› 2026, Vol. 41 ›› Issue (3): 377-384.DOI: 10.15541/jim20250210

-Preparation of Two-dimensional GaN and Its Photoelectric Properties Based on Liquid Metal Gallium
+Two-dimensional GaN: Preparation Based on Liquid Metal Gallium and Photoelectric Properties

 1. School of Electronic Science and Engineering (School of Microelectronics), South China Normal University, Guangzhou 510631, China